12:48 AM - 01:00 AM

 World Service

-BBC Radio 4 joins the BBC World Service.
+BBC Radio 4 presents a selection of news and current affairs, arts and science programmes from the BBC World Service.

 05:30 AM - 05:34 AM